system76/tech-docs/src/models/thelio-astra-a1-n1/ubuntu-20.04.md

     sudo apt update
     sudo apt full-upgrade
     ```
-5. Reboot the system with `sudo reboot`.
+5. Reboot the system with the `reboot` command.